mrjoncastro/admin-panel-umadeus/README.md

 - Notification bell highlights pending sign-ups and orders for coordinators.
 - Mobile navigation includes a "back to top" button for easier scrolling.
+- Search forms for orders and registrations adapt to the user role and allow busca pelo nome do inscrito.